meldrumkathryn/Capstone/README.md

 https://virginia.box.com/s/4ezc8cerqqon4l63aa52yvrq0wu35k2k

 *results.csv*: contains dataframe with NCT ID and results of Chia-based NER model for all models availible on clinicaltrials.gov as of 05/19/23
+*ents_spans.csv*: contains the spans possible to search within for each entity, for the streamlit app

 ## Running the Streamlit application
 1. Change existing paths